timothygebhard/ml4ptp/README.md

 > T. D. Gebhard et al. (2023).
 "Parameterizing pressure-temperature profiles of exoplanet atmospheres with neural networks." _Accepted at A&A._

-> [!NOTE]
-> We have recently updated the code to be compatible with the latest versions of the PyTorch and Lightning.
-> Thus, the results obtained with the new code may differ marginally from the ones reported in the paper.

 ## ⚡ Getting started